awsdocs/amazon-s3-developer-guide/doc_source/example-bucket-policies-vpc-endpoint.md

 ## Restricting Access to a Specific VPC<a name="example-bucket-policies-restrict-access-vpc"></a>

 You can create a bucket policy that restricts access to a specific VPC by using the `aws:sourceVpc` condition\.
 This is useful if you have multiple VPC endpoints configured in the same VPC, and you want to manage access to your Amazon S3 buckets for all of your endpoints\.
-The following is an example of a policy that allows VPC `vpc-111bbb22` to access `examplebucket` and its objects\.
+The following is an example of a policy that allows VPC `vpc-111bbb22` to access `awsexamplebucket1` and its objects\.
 The policy denies all access to the bucket if the specified VPC is not being used\.
 The `vpc-111bbb22` condition key does not require an ARN for the VPC resource, only the VPC ID\.

 **Important**
-Replace the VPC ID in this example with an appropriate value for your use case before using this policy\.
-Otherwise, you will lose the ability to access your bucket\.
+Before using the following example policy, replace the VPC ID with an appropriate value for your use case\.
+Otherwise, you won't be able to access your bucket\.
+This policy disables console access to the specified bucket, because console requests don't originate from the specified VPC\.

 ```
  1. {